 It’s not easy being a Canadian investor, is it?
+Trying to determine how much of your investments to keep in Canadian stocks or elsewhere.
 Given recent elections, we’re unlikely to see a pro-business surge anytime soon … to say the least.
 (It’s not investable info, but did you notice I happened to accurately forecast this?)
 Plus, we’ve had to watch other countries’ stock markets beat the pants off our own during the past decade.
 U.S. glamour or FAANG stocks (Facebook, Amazon, Apple, Netflix and Google) have been living especially fat and larger than life lately.

 It’s no wonder I’ve been fielding questions about how to best allocate among the global equity markets these days.
-How much is too much in Canada?
+How much is too much in Canadian stocks?
 Should we just dump everything into the U.S. market?
 Is diversification dead?

 My short answers are: It depends.
 No. And, I wouldn’t bet on it.
 This is an admittedly incomplete response, so let’s consider 4 points and counterpoints to fill in the blanks.

 1) Canada’s market cap is tiny, and concentrated.

 While we’re rich in land mass, Canadian stocks represents just 3% of the world’s stock market capitalization.
 Plus, that 3% isn’t very well-diversified, with relatively heavy exposures to banking and natural resources.

 2. Canadians and everyone else have a home bias.

 Home bias means we prefer familiar objects close to home.
 If (like me) you’re rooting for your kid’s hockey team, cheer on.
 But in the markets, this tempts most investors – and many financial professionals – to pile too heavily into their own countries’ stocks – in this case, Canadian stocks.